zxc916684603/ecs/intl.en-US/API Reference/Cloud assistant/CreateCommand.md

 ## Error codes {#ErrorCode .section}

-The following error codes are restricted to this interface.
-For more error codes, see [API Error Center](https://error-center.alibabacloud.com/status/product/Ecs).
+Error codes specific to this interface are as follows.
+For more information, see [API Error Center](https://error-center.alibabacloud.com/status/product/Ecs).

 |Error code|Error message|HTTP status code|Meaning|
 |:---------|:------------|:---------------|:------|